pra-navi/tp/docs/UserGuide.md

 ASCII is a character encoding standard well understood by computers. <br>
 In ASCII ordering, uppercase letters come before lowercase letters (<code>A</code> comes before <code>a</code>), unlike in alphabetical ordering where case does not matter. <br>
-For more information, see <a href='https://en.wikipedia.org/wiki/ASCII'>ASCII</a> on Wikipedia.
+For more information, see <a href='https://en.wikipedia.org/wiki/ASCII' rel='noopener noreferrer' target='_blank'>ASCII</a> on Wikipedia.

 " %}